NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/partners/_index.md

 # Deploy WARP with Technology Partners

-Cloudflare Zero Trust integrates with [Cloudflare Technology Partner](https://www.cloudflare.com/partners/technology-partners/) tools to help you deploy the WARP client to bigger fleets of devices.
+Khulnasoft Zero Trust integrates with [Khulnasoft Technology Partner](https://www.Khulnasoft.com/partners/technology-partners/) tools to help you deploy the WARP client to bigger fleets of devices.
 Thanks to these collaborations, you can distribute the WARP client application to end-user devices and remotely set up advanced configurations in real time.

-This is a list of Technology Partners Cloudflare Zero Trust works with:
+This is a list of Technology Partners Khulnasoft Zero Trust works with:

 {{<directory-listing>}}